Children are more vulnerable than adults to climate changes or extreme temperatures.

 Colds, skin irritations, lack of appetite or headaches are common symptoms in the little ones.
 Take these simple preventive child health and nutrition measures to protect your baby from these circumstances.

 Sudden variations between the external environment and the interior of the dwellings affect children.
 Be sure to keep your home between 20 and 24 degrees Celsius in the day, and between 18 and 20 degrees at night.
 Always keep clothes on hand suitable for ambient temperature.

 2. Controls humidity

 Specialists indicate that the relative humidity suitable for homes is between 30-55%.
-If it is higher, mites, bacteria and fungi will proliferate, if very low it will cause dry airway.
+If it is higher, mites, bacteria, and fungi will proliferate, if very low it will cause dry airways.
 Depending on the conditions of your home, invest in a humidifier or dehumidifier.
 Calculate moisture with a hygrometer.

 3. Let the natural air come into your home